juancarlospaco/nim-nimterlingua/README.md

 - Its not possible to have different languages in 1 Nim program?.

-Use a period (dot), exclamation, space or something, the string will not match anymore.
+Use a period (dot), exclamation, space, emoji or something, the string will not match anymore.

 ```ini
 [cat]